Machine Learning For African Lovegrass Weed Detection In Drone Images – Shared Services Weeds Portal

 A crucial but resource hungry element of the machine learning process is the provision of sufficient images for “training” data.
 Many thousands of images are required to be collected and stored as input data for each target species, and the lack of quality data could present a barrier to success.
 The SSWP significantly advances development of a solution to overcome this hurdle.

-Key challenge #1 – centralised data upload and storage
+Key challenge #1 – allow weeds experts and stakeholders to collaborate by offering data upload and long-term storage in a central accessible location

 The SSWP provides a central image/data repository as a core function and this capability can be accessed via a user friendly interface enabling uploading and storage of large files needed for training.
 Intrinsic to the portal’s capacity to take us forward into the future of machine learning is that it will allow a range of stakeholders to contribute to the image repository thereby encompassing a wide range of problem resolution needs in many geographies across Australia.